marcosfsoares/INTRO-COMPUTER-SCIENCE-WITH-PYTHON/Projeto Jogo NIM/README.md

-Course offered by University USP.
+Course offered by USP University.
 Python program was made based on the game requirements as a challenge for other course: Introduction to Computer Science with Python, also offered by USP.